Towards understanding two-level-systems in amorphous solids -- Insights from quantum circuits: Introduction

-When we consider TLS in quantum devices, there is a useful classification to bear in mind which relates to whether the TLS internal dynamics is dominated by incoherent or coherent processes.
-Each individual TLS is coupled to an environment at ambient temperature $T$ which might for example consist of phonon modes, other TLS in their vicinity or quasiparticles formed from residual non-superconducting charge carriers.
-This coupling leads to incoherent transitions between the TLS eigenstates (dissipation and excitation) as well as random fluctuations in their energy (dephasing). \textbf{Fluctuators} can be defined as TLS who are in strong contact with their own environment and therefore do not display coherence on typical experimental timescales.
-However, these defects will typically fluctuate between their two eigenstates, i.e.\ they are not static.
-These fluctuations can be due to thermal activation (i.e. when the thermal energy $k_{B} T$ of the environment is larger than the height of the barrier between the two wells) or via a combination of quantum tunnelling through the barrier and decoherence due to the coupling to their environment.
-Since very fast fluctuations will average out over experimental timescales, such fluctuating TLS will typically modify the dynamics of quantum devices as contributions to the low-frequency environmental noise spectrum, which in turn is mostly responsible for loss of phase coherence in these devices~\cite{Dutta:RMP:1981}. \textbf{Coherent TLS}, on the other hand, are those where the coupling between the TLS and their environment is weak enough such that they can maintain coherence on experimentally measurable timescales.
-Typically, coherent TLS will have energy splittings that are larger than the thermal energy of their environment, $E > k_{B} T$, such that their equilibrium steady-state will be their ground state.
-Such coherent TLS can even reach the strong coupling regime which is characterized by a coupling strength that exceeds the decoherence rates of both the TLS and its hosting device.
-This strong coupling results in modifications of the energy level structure and quantum dynamics of the hosting device which can be directly observed, for example as anti-crossings in qubit spectroscopy~\cite{Simmonds:PRL:2004} or coherent beating in population dynamics~\cite{Neeley:NP:2008}.
+\textbf{Coherent TLS}, on the other hand, are those where the coupling between the TLS and their environment is weak enough that they can remain in one of their eigenstates, or they can even be placed in a coherent superposition of states, over the timescale of an experiment.
+Typically, coherent TLS will have energy splittings that are larger than the thermal energy of their environment, $E > k_{B} T$, such that incoherent excitations into their excited state are suppressed and their equilibrium steady-state will be their ground state.
+Such coherent TLS can even reach the strong coupling regime with their host circuit or each other, which is characterized by a coupling strength that exceeds the decoherence rates of both the TLS and its hosting device.
+This strong coupling results in modifications of the energy level structure and quantum dynamics of the hosting device which can be directly observed, for example as anti-crossings in qubit spectroscopy~\cite{Simmonds:PRL:2004} or coherent beating in population dynamics~\cite{Neeley:NaturePhysics:2008}.
 Coherent TLS in their groundstate are also able to resonantly absorb energy from their host quantum circuits and dissipate it into their own environment~\cite{Shnirman:PRL:2005, Barends:PRL:2013}.
-Although this distinction between fluctuators and coherent TLS is not fundamental, it provides a useful distinction when considering the possible dynamical effects that can arise from an individual TLS or the effect of an entire ensemble~\cite{Wold:PRB:2012}.
+The distinction between fluctuators and coherent TLS introduced here is not fundamental and they are in fact thought to be formed by the same physical entities.
+However it provides a useful distinction when considering the possible dynamical effects that can arise from an individual TLS or the effect of an entire ensemble~\cite{Wold:PRB:2012}.